MCP Server (Legacy Version)¶

 - Replace the dashboard

-dsbd_xxxwith this new version configuration I give you. - Update the title and chart layout of the specified dashboard using this
+dsbd_xxxwith the new configuration I give you. - Update the title and chart layout of the specified dashboard using this

 dashboard_json.